 Nostalgia, there is a history lesson in that word.
 Laughter, tears, love, and fears all contained in bygone years.
 A time of boomerangs, hula hoops, and silly putty, simple stuff.

 In 1869, Cincinnati sponsored the first all-professional baseball team, the Red Stockings.
 The payroll totaled $9,500.

 The success of the Red Stockings led to the formation of the first professional league in 1871 called the National Association of Professional Baseball Players.
 The National League was founded in 1876 and the American League was founded in 1901.

-Although I played baseball as a kid growing up in Cleveland Heights, Ohio my interests were more into building small model airplanes, cars and boats but the clamor in the news about the Cleveland Indians in 1948 as they charged toward the pennant and then on to winning the World Series really sparked the excitement of baseball in me and I became a fan and player.
+Although I played baseball as a kid growing up in Cleveland Heights, Ohio my interests were more into building small model airplanes, cars and boats but the clamor in the news about the Cleveland Indians in 1948 as they charged toward the pennant and then on to win the World Series really sparked the excitement of baseball in me and I became a fan and player.
 Cleveland has come close to winning it all several more times over the years but 1948 was the last World Series win.

 At the time this little Sports Almanac was written my favorite pitcher was Bob Feller who played his entire career for the Cleveland Indians and the records for him at that time stood at 348 strikeouts in 1946 and the most strikeouts in a single game at 18 against the Detroit Tigers October 2, 1938.
 He also pitched in the 1948 World Series when Cleveland won it all.

 By Andrew J. Boyd